Rehpotsirhc-z/Aegis-Explorer/README.md

 ## Roadmap

+-   [ ] Fix the failed to show with urlStatuses
 -   [ ] Fix the weird https workaround in line 212 of contentScript
 -   [ ] Move the background to inside the webrequest
 -   [ ] Train the text AI without monetary and social and remove all of those from every file